Climate-Friendly and Equitable Communities

 What zoning changes can we make in southeast eugene to support this goal?

-Alden asked about 1 year ago
+Alden asked over 1 year ago

 Thank you for your question and interest in land use in your neighborhood!